Need to talk? Call 1800 882 436.

 Thumb sucking

-Why do babies and children suck their thumb?
+Why do babies and children suck their thumbs?

-In their first year, up to 1 in 3 of babies suck their thumb.
+In their first year, up to 1 in 3 babies suck their thumb or fingers.
 Sucking is a natural reflex in newborns that helps them to feed.
-In some babies and children this reflex can develop into thumb sucking or sucking other fingers, which is a normal, comforting behaviour for young children.
-It can help them self-soothe, feel secure and help them go to sleep.
+In some babies and children, thumb sucking or sucking other fingers becomes a comforting behaviour.
+It can help them:

-Most toddlers naturally stop sucking their thumb between 2 and 4 years old and by the age of 8, less than 1 in 20 children sucks their thumb.
+Most toddlers naturally stop sucking their thumb between 2 and 4 years old.
+By the age of 8 years, less than 1 in 20 children sucks their thumb.

 Is thumb sucking bad for teeth?

-Some experts believe that it’s not a problem unless the child is still sucking their thumb once permanent teeth (adult teeth) start to appear.
+Thumb sucking may become a problem if your child still sucks their thumb when their permanent teeth (adult teeth) start to appear.

-• the child’s upper jaw being pushed out further from their face
+• your child's upper jaw being pushed out further from their face

 • tipped back lower front teeth

-• a gap between the child’s upper and lower teeth
+• a gap between your child's upper and lower teeth

 • not being able to bite the front teeth together